petyaracz/Racz2023trance/Readme.md

 point of view.
 However, the model is still more accurate than it would be by chance.

-We now take a look at the variables that were most important in the model itself in predicting the presence of possession trance in a given society, with a cutoff of 10/47.
+We now take a look at the variables that were important in the model itself in predicting the presence of possession trance in a given society, with a cutoff of 10/47 most important variables.

 | ID    | Name                                            | relative_importance |
 |:------|:------------------------------------------------|--------------------:|